Dream-World-Coder/myClassroom/README.md

 1. It takes time to create a course, the range lies between 10 seconds - 10 minutes approximately based on the playlist size.
 Actually yt_dlp takes a long time to extract the information from videos, so no need to think its not working, just be a little patient. **Be sure to create a pull request if you find a way to make it faster.**

 2. playlist needs to be public.

-3. Currently its objective is not concurrency or performance, focus is to create an application for personal use, so not optimised for public deployment.

 ---